Routine Service Requests

 Emergency Service Requests

-The employees of the Office of Facilities and Planning will respond to defined emergencies in Residential Life buildings as stated in the booklet, Minimum Living Condition Standards for College Residence Halls published by the office of Residential Life and/or as defined below for academic buildings.
+The employees of the Office of Facilities and Planning will respond to defined emergencies in Residential Life buildings as stated in the booklet, Minimum Living Condition Standards for University Residence Halls published by the office of Residential Life and/or as defined below for academic buildings.
 These include:

 - Fire alarms